 Comparing results for 2005-2007 period

-So the real southern major azimuth standstill limit happens on Sept.
-29th, 2006.
-But from the above one can also deduct that other dates are very close (at least
+So the real southern major

+standstill limit happens on Sept.
+29th, 2006 and the

+the above one can also deduct that other dates are very close (at least

 using JPL and linear interpolation).
-If we take
+If we take into account the

-we have at least 4 to 5 dates in that azimuth range (these entail a period of ~1 year, with intervals between
+window of astronomical refraction, we have at least 4 to 5 dates in

+azimuth range (these entail a period of ~1 year, with intervals between

 This idea is also mentioned by Thom (,